 To be fair, Iris was already on edge.
 She’d been on holiday with her equally vivacious and wealthy friends at a resort in the Eastern European mountains.
 But a falling out with them —over a man, naturally — has led to a separation.
 She’s now on her own, making the long journey back to London aboard a train populated with people who care not one whit about her.

-She finds himself among British travelers she’d previously met at the hotel, including a reverend and his pious wife, a newlywed couple that seems to be harboring their own secrets, and a pair of gossipy spinster sisters.
+She finds herself among British travelers she’d previously met at the hotel, including a reverend and his pious wife, a newlywed couple that seems to be harboring their own secrets, and a pair of gossipy spinster sisters.
 And in the train compartment she shares with six other passengers, she’s confronted by mysterious locals, including a baroness, a mildly sinister doctor, and an unsettling nun, none of whom speak English.

 As the train barrels through the countryside, Iris grows increasingly frantic in her search for Miss Froy.
 The louder her protestations, the less believable she seems to the other passengers on the train.
 She’s isolated, frightened, and beginning to question her own senses (and sanity).